Authored by

 Professional portrait of Sean Weidman

-At UWEC, Sean teaches in the Blugold Seminar for Critical Reading and Writing.
-He's also taught across the gamut of English studies, in modern/contemporary fiction and poetry, cultural studies, professional writing, and the digital humanities.
+At UWEC, Sean teaches in the Honors College and the English Department.
+He's taught across the gamut of English and writing studies, in modern/contemporary literatures (fiction, poetry, drama), critical theory, cultural studies, first-year and professional writing, and the digital humanities.

 Teaching Interests